 Other Pansy Pest Problems

-Snails and slugs can cause serious damage during the night, especially during damp weather.
+Snails and slugs can cause serious damage to pansies during the night, especially during damp weather.
 In the morning, you will notice irregular holes chewed through leaves and petals, as well as slimy trails left behind.
 You can discourage slugs and snails by removing litter from around the plant.
 You can also set out slug and snail traps.

 Western flower thrips cause scarring on flower petals and may cause flower buds to be deformed when they open.
 Thrips can be controlled with insecticidal spray and the introduction of predators, like the minute pirate bug and green lacewing.